SwellsHub/PostSeq/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-PostSeq can be accessed with no installation at [134.68.250.10:3838/shinyApp](https://134.68.250.10:3838/shinyApp).
-This is the recommended way to use the app and allows you to access all functionalities of the program.
+The main instance of PostSeq is currently hosted through the IU biochemistry department.
+If you want access to the app, please contact me directly.

 If you want to host a local instance of PostSeq, the setup process consists of launching a shiny server on your own linux server and populating it with the files in this Repo.
 Detailed instructions on how to install and maintain a shiny server can be found at [https://docs.rstudio.com/shiny-server/](https://docs.rstudio.com/shiny-server/)